-A political cartoonist at Blitz, one of India’s biggest weeklies in the early 1960s, Basudeb Chatterji or ‘Basu Chatterji’ stepped into the world of celluloid as assistant director to Basu Bhattacharya for the latter’s debut film Teesri Kasam in 1965.
-Four years later he made his first film Sara Akash, starting off on an illustrious journey.
+A political cartoonist at Blitz, one of India’s biggest weeklies in the early 1960s, Basudeb Chatterji or ‘Basu Chatterji’ stepped into the world of celluloid as assistant director to Basu Bhattacharya for the latter’s debut film Teesri Kasam in 1965 and Govind Saraiya in Saraswatichandra.
+Four years later he made his first film Sara Akash, based on a novel by Rajendra Yadav, starting off on an illustrious journey.

 Interestingly, despite being a flag bearer of the Indian New Wave cinema movement, Basu Chatterji made films that were in a genre of their own – the stories were about characters drawn from everyday life and yet the films did have songs woven into the story (unlike the usual Hindi film tradition of fitting in some songs more as a musical relief).
 The narrative structure was simple and uncomplicated.
 Yet his films touched a chord with the audience so deeply that they are still remembered, cherished and celebrated.

 Sensorium and Weavers Studio Centre for the Arts is presenting an archival exhibition of film stills and film memorabilia of the legendary director, title ‘Basu Chatterji, A Manzil of Memories’.